Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 The saddle-node bifurcations that frame each stable segment on the rung branches can be tracked using two-parameter continuation (Fig.~\ref{fig:apfc2_asymm_folds}).
 Figure \ref{fig:apfc2_snaking_shiftphi02_0.15_phi0j} shows that stable, resting, asymmetric localized states are present when $v_0\ne0$ and $\bar{\phi}_2\ne\bar{\phi}_1$; the latter condition results in the splitting of the rung states.

-\subsection{Reaction-diffusion System}
+\subsection{Reaction-diffusion system}

-We mention finally the properties of the standard reaction-diffusion model of FitzHugh--Nagumo (FHN) type.
-The model consists of two nonconserved variables and their dynamics is determined by diffusion and local nonlinear kinetics.
-Without diffusion the coupled ordinary differential equations are known as the FitzHugh--Nagumo model originally used to describe nerve impulses~\cite{Fitz1961bj,NaAY1962ire}.
-The corresponding reaction-diffusion model describes an activator-inhibitor system which can be used to study e.g.~collision of nonlinear waves in excitable media~\cite{ArCK2000jtb}, self-sustained oscillations in semiconductor amplifiers~\cite{BPGT2003pre}, and diffusion-driven (Turing) instabilities resulting in the emergence of self-organized pattern formation~\cite{Turi1990bmb,NaMi2010np}.
+Having shown that nongeneric steady asymmetric states are features of several active matter models we now briefly indicate their existence in a standard reaction-diffusion model, namely, the FitzHugh--Nagumo (FHN) model.
+The model consists of two nonconserved variables and their dynamics determined by diffusion and local nonlinear kinetics.
+Without diffusion the coupled ordinary differential equations were originally used to describe nerve impulses~\cite{Fitz1961bj,NaAY1962ire}.
+The corresponding reaction-diffusion model describes an activator-inhibitor system which can be used to study, e.g.,~collisions of nonlinear waves in excitable media~\cite{ArCK2000jtb}, self-sustained oscillations in semiconductor amplifiers~\cite{BPGT2003pre}, and diffusion-driven (Turing) instabilities resulting in the emergence of self-organized pattern formation~\cite{Turi1990bmb,NaMi2010np}.

 The FHN model is neither variational, nor mass-conserving.
 Despite this, we argue that some versions of the model are also nongeneric, in the same sense as the models considered hitherto.
-Moreover, we can use similar arguments (see the following section) to understand the results described below.

 We consider here the two-variable model